 For a complete list of shortcuts, hold down the Command + / to display the keyboard shortcut for that module.

-While I have developed my own lightroom editing process over the years, I’ve only covered a only three essential Lightroom tips in this article.
-In the comments below, feel free to share your own Lightroom tips or tricks that you have found to help speed up your Lightroom processing.
+While I have developed my own Lightroom editing process over the years, I’ve only covered a only three essential Lightroom tips in this article.
+You will find that in time you will develop your own favorite Lightroom tricks that will help you streamline your post processing workflow.
+Good luck.